Harshvardhanabc/Slash-Mark-INTERMEDIATE-Projects/README.md

 Q1 --> wikipedia search what is _____________?

-Note - Replace 'what' with any W.H. words in Q1 and Q2
+Note - Replace 'what' with any W.H. words in Q1

 Q2 --> who are you?